nunezkendall/personal-git/answers.md

 fi
 ```
--   Be sure to input your Datadog API Key in bootstrap.sh
+-   Be sure to input your Datadog API Key in `bootstrap.sh`

-    -   Edit bootstrap.sh
+    -   Edit `bootstrap.sh`

         -   Your\_api\_key='Enter API Key Here'

--   Running 'vagrant provision' while the vm is still running will execute
+-   Running `vagrant provision` while the vm is still running will execute
     the bootstraph.sh, install your Datadog Agent and populate the API
     Key to begin the transmission of data.